Are you feeling it yet? The urge to get going in the garden?

 Cozart was a professional gardener and urban gardening advocate.

 She founded the greening of Harlem coalition in 1989.
 Her efforts transformed Harlem, bringing flower gardens and green spaces.

 "Instead of taking children on field trips to see farms and gardens, why not bring nature into the community?
 I don't think it's fair that they should have to go outside the community to have that experience of seeing things grow."

-#OTD Today in Lafayette Colorado, the Colorado School of Clinical Herbalism starts their Rocky Mountain Field Botany Certificate Course.
+#OTD Today in Lafayette Colorado, the Colorado School of Clinical Herbalism starts its Rocky Mountain Field Botany Certificate Course.

 #OTD Today in New Zealand, there is a one-day interactive workshop open to anyone interested in learning more about the concept of market gardening, creating one for personal food production, or setting one up as a business.

-The brainchild of Katie and James Geralds, the farm was established as a research and development hub to realise their goal of innovative and sustainable use of harvests from around the region.
+The brainchild of Katie and James Geralds, the farm was established as a research and development hub to realize their goal of innovative and sustainable use of harvests from around the region.